sherlock-audit/2022-11-sense-judging/README.md

 The fix that is done inside the eject function looks good.
 Also, there are three new functions are added, I am looking for clarification from @sherlock-admin to confirm whether they are also part of audit and need to be reviewed.

+**jacksanford1**

+Bringing in a Discord comment from @aktech297:

+> After looking at the code changes, my observation is: initially the issue is identified in eject function and the changes in eject are fixed in that function alone...after looking at other places, the dev team identified similar issues in other places and added the new functions with an appropriate collect function that ensures fairness in the system.
+Overall the changes look good.

+**jacksanford1**

+Categorized as "fixed."

-# Issue H-3: Adversary can brick AutoRoller by creating another AutoRoller on the same adapter
+# Issue H-4: Adversary can brick AutoRoller by creating another AutoRoller on the same adapter

 Source: https://github.com/sherlock-audit/2022-11-sense-judging/issues/20